The Amazing Race: First Class Pass

-The First Class Pass, introduced in the fifth Australian season, is awarded to the winners of a non-elimination leg.
+The First-Class Pass, introduced in the fifth Australian season, is awarded to the winners of a non-elimination leg.
 The winners of the pass would be able to skip the next leg and would instead receive a luxury experience while the other teams were racing.
 Additionally, the First Class Pass holder will allocate "The Salvage" (an advantage to assist the team on the next leg) and "The Sabotage" (a penalty to disadvantage a team) between the Bottom Two teams (see Non-elimination legs).

 The Save

-The Save, used in Season 25 and Season 26 (although this was unaired, unclaimed and unused), allows the team holding it to avoid elimination once should they finish last in an elimination leg, up to the ninth leg.
+The Save, featured in seasons 25 and 26 (although this was unaired, unclaimed and unused), allows the team holding it to avoid elimination once should they finish last in an elimination leg, up to the ninth leg.
 The Save can also be given to another team to use if desired.
-The Save in Season 25 was awarded to the winners of the first leg.
-In Season 26, it could be obtained during the third leg by completing both sides of the Detour.
-The Save wasn't used on either season, and has not been featured since Season 27.
+The Save in season 25 was awarded to the winners of the first leg.
+In season 26, it could be obtained during the third leg by willingly completing both sides of the Detour.
+The Save wasn't used on either season, and has not been featured since season 27.

 Return Ticket

 A twist also called the Save was introduced in the Chinese celebrity edition where the team that won it was required to bring another team back into the competition.
 In the third season, the Save was renamed to Return Ticket, and the team that won the ticket could bring back another team before the fourth leg.
 The sixth Israeli season also incorporated the Return Ticket by bringing back previously eliminated teams to compete a leg, with the winner earning the Return Ticket and the ability to return to the competition.
-In the eighth season of The Amazing Race Canada, this twist was introduced as the On Ramp Pass to bring back two out of three teams eliminated due to COVID-19.
+In the eighth season of The Amazing Race Canada, this twist was introduced as the On Ramp Pass to bring back two out of three teams temporarily removed due to COVID-19.

 Double Your Money

-The Double Your Money prize was a special prize awarded to the winners of the first leg in Season 21.
+The Double Your Money prize was a special prize awarded to the winners of the first leg in season 21.
 The prize doubles the grand prize from US$1 million to US$2 million, should they win the entire race.
-The team that won the prize on the first leg was eliminated before the final leg and no one was eligible to win US$2 million and the prize has not been featured since Season 22.
+The team that won the prize on the first leg was eliminated before the final leg and no one was eligible to win US$2 million and the prize has not been featured since season 22.

 Final leg

-The final leg of the race is run by the three remaining teams.
-In earlier American seasons, the leg was a non-elimination or double-length leg, with an intermediate destination in or near the home country (such as Hawaii, Alaska or Canada for the American version) before traveling to the final city back in the home country.
-However, in later seasons, final legs have been single legs, whereby teams are flown directly from the final foreign country to the final city in the home country.
-In some races, which was first seen in the Brazilian version, the Finish Line was held outside the home country.